Kazimir Malevich

 His trajectory mirrored the upheavals around the October Revolution of 1917.
 In 1918, Malevich began teaching in Vitebsk along with Marc Chagall.
-In 1919, he founded the UNOVIS artists collective and had a solo show at the Sixteenth State Exhibition in Moscow in 1919.
-His reputation spread westward with solo exhibitions in Warsaw and Berlin in 1927.
-This marked the first and only time Malevich ever left Russia.
-From 1928 to 1930 he taught at the Kiev Art Institute alongside Alexander Bogomazov, Victor Palmov, and Vladimir Tatlin, while publishing in the Kharkiv magazine Nova Generatsiia (New Generation).
-Repression of the intelligentsia soon forced him back to Leningrad.
+In 1919, he founded the UNOVIS artists collective and had a solo show at the Sixteenth State Exhibition in Moscow.
+His reputation spread westward with solo exhibitions in Warsaw and Berlin in 1927, the only time he ever left Russia.
+From 1928 to 1930 he taught at the Kiev Art Institute alongside Alexander Bogomazov, Victor Palmov, and Vladimir Tatlin, while publishing in the Kharkiv magazine Nova Generatsiia.
+In 1930, he was briefly arrested and interrogated by the OGPU in Leningrad.
 By the early 1930s, Stalin's restrictive cultural policy and the subsequent imposition of Socialist Realism had prompted Malevich to return to figuration and to paint in a representational style.
 Diagnosed with cancer in 1933, he was not allowed to leave the Soviet Union to seek treatment abroad.
-While constrained by his progressing illness and Stalin's cultural policies, Malevich painted and exhibited his work until his death.
-He died from cancer on 15 May 1935, at age 56.
+While constrained by his progressing illness and Stalin's cultural policies, Malevich painted and exhibited his work until the end of his life.
+He died on 15 May 1935, at age 56.

 His art and his writings influenced Eastern and Central European contemporaries such as El Lissitzky, Lyubov Popova, Alexander Rodchenko and Henryk Stażewski, as well as generations of later abstract artists, such as Ad Reinhardt and the Minimalists.
 He was celebrated posthumously in major exhibits at the Museum of Modern Art (1936), the Guggenheim Museum (1973), and the Stedelijk Museum in Amsterdam (1989), which has a large collection of his work.
 In the 1990s, the ownership claims of museums to many Malevich works began to be disputed by his heirs.